Ajinkya191020/Ajinkya191020/README.md

 # 💫 About Me:
 I am Ajinkya Shingate.
-Data Analyst with 4 years of professional experience <br>including 1.5+ years in data analytics.
+Data Analyst with 4 years of professional experience in data analytics.
 Skilled in SQL, Power BI, and Advanced Excel <br>for data cleaning, analysis, and dashboard development.
 Experienced in <br>transforming large datasets into actionable insights, automating reports, <br>and supporting data-driven business decisions.<br><br>Skilled in SQL, Power BI, and Advanced Excel for data cleaning, analysis, and dashboard development.
 Experienced in transforming large datasets into actionable insights, automating reports, and supporting data-driven business decisions.

 # 💻 Tech Stack: